Greetings – How are you?

 - Not so great.
 I’ve had a terrible cold for a week now.

 - I’m alright.
 It’s been a long week.

 Do not give a lot of detail.
 Remember, this is a greeting.
 Keep it short.

-If you said you are not doing well, and they are concerned and they have time for a conversation, they will ask a follow-up question.
-If they do not have time for a conversation, they might say, “I’m sorry to hear that,” and then follow it with something that fits the circumstances. (e.g., “I hope you feel better soon.”)
+If you said you are not doing well, and the listener is concerned and has time for a conversation, a follow-up question might be asked.
+If the listener does not have time for a conversation, they might say, “I’m sorry to hear that,” and then follow it with something that fits the circumstances. (e.g., “I hope you feel better soon.”)

 You should then say, “thanks” or “thank you” and ask the other person how they are: